 Stuart is a parent governor.
 Coming from a family of teachers, he has also coached sports to children of all ages.
 Stuart owns a photography business in Nottingham, and has given photography lessons to the children as well arranging an end of term exhibition of their work.
 He will be contributing to the development of the Curriculum and the schools ArtsMark Programme.
 His daughter, Ginny is currently in Class 3 of Morley Primary School

 Kate Marsland (Headteacher)

 Kate works part time as a Local Authority advisor.
-She is also a National Leader in Education, and leads on Initial Teacher Training for Synergy Teaching School Alliance where she sits on the Executive Board.
+She is also a National Leader in Education, and sits on the Executive Board of Potentia Teaching School Hub, for which Morley is the Lead School.
 All of these roles bring additional funding into school which supports the children’s learning.
-She also serves on the Executive Board of the National Association of Headteachers, and the committee of the Derbyshire Small Schools Association.
+She also serves on the Executive Board of the National Association of Headteachers, and with the Skylark small schools cluster.

 Kate has served on 3 different governing bodies in various roles.
 She quite enjoys number crunching, but prefers to be outside with the children.
 Kate is incredibly proud of the children and staff of Morley Primary, and is honoured to serve as their Headteacher.